TheDitis/Tempor/README.md

 ### Favorites

 - Save up to 5 favorites in each mode
-- Easily load and set favorites with easy key commands
+- Easily load and set favorites quickly with key commands
 - Set temporary favorites for the current session only, or save them permanently

 ### Interval Mode

 - Add up to 5 custom intervals
 - Choose a unique color for each interval
-- Ability to repeat entire interval cycle for a continuous loop
+- Option to repeat entire interval cycle for a continuous loop

 ### Sound Customization

 - Choose your own sounds
-- Select a different sound for different event types
+- Select different sounds for different event types
 - Set volume independent from OS

 ### Usability